JodoZT/MHWNoChunk/README.md

 Github link to WorldChunkTool: https://github.com/mhvuze/WorldChunkTool

+Credits:
+For help with the tool itself: Vuze, Asterisk, Stracker For providing the final Iceborne chunk key order: legendff For working on a keygen regarding Iceborne chunk encryption: MoonBunnie, Asterisk For help with bruteforcing the Iceborne chunk key order early on: Vuze, XunLi, Asterisk, Dallagen, MoonBunnie, Kiranico, DMQW, Aradi147, Ice, Miralis﻿

 ## What this tool can do:
 * Decompress part of the MHW chunk file as you want.
 * 2x speed and 0.5x disk usage.